DUseche/lowest-common-ancestor/README.md

 - Build the controller model, a health controller and the REST Tree controller.

 ## How to run
 This is a Maven project using spring-boot.
+It is required to have installed Java 8 JDK to compile and run the project.
 Use these instructions to run the server

 * Linux: ```./mvnw clean compile spring-boot:run```
 * Windows: ```.\mvnw clean compile spring-boot:run```